LoryPack/GenerativeNetworksScoringRulesProbabilisticForecasting/README.md

 # Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization

 We provide here code to run forecast experiments on:

 - y coordinate of 3-dimensional Lorenz63 model.

 - 8-dimensional x variables for the Lorenz96 model integrated using the parametrized model.

 - WeatherBench; we use the Z500 variable at the coarsest resolution (32x64).
 See [here](https://github.com/pangeo-data/WeatherBench) for Download instructions

+  Additionally, the file `additional_results.pdf` contains additional figures for the Weatherbench dataset.

 # Scripts